Rebel group delegation to arrive in Sudan

 The delegation will be headed by Yasir Arman, Secretary General of the Sudan People Liberation Movement-North faction in Blue Nile state under the leadership of Malik Agar (SPLM-N Agar), deputy Nimir Abdelrahman, rapporteur Mutasim Saleh, spokesmen Ibrahim Zariba, and five other rebel leaders.

-The member groups of the SRF signed a peace agreement with the Sudanese government in the South Sudanese capital Juba on August 31.
+After negotiations that lasted almost a year, member groups of the SRF signed a comprehensive peace agreement in initials with the Sudanese government in the South Sudanese capital Juba on August 31.

 Apart from the SPLM-N Agar, the SRF consists of five Darfur armed opposition groups: the Justice and Equality Movement (JEM), the Sudan Liberation Movement faction under the leadership of Minni Minawi (SLM-MM), the SLM-Transitional Council, the Sudan Liberation Forces Group, and the Sudanese Alliance – which includes 15 smaller rebel factions.